Best Toned Legs Workout Ever [6 week plan]

 When done with good form, deadlifts bring to the party neck muscles, lower back, butt, abs, front legs, inner thighs, and back of the legs muscle groups.

-And while squatting and deadlifts are essential to sculpting your legs and thighs, glute bridges and donkey kicks is really where it is at for a bigger butt and strong glutes.
+And while squatting and deadlifts are essential to sculpting your legs and thighs, glute bridges and donkey kicks are really where it is at for a bigger butt and strong glutes.

 If you truly want to tone your legs and build a bubble butt, pump it up with this free best legs workout plan that you can do either at home or the gym.